tembo-io/website/src/content/blog/2024-04-01-pganalyze/index.md

 Once activated, pganalyze will start collecting and analyzing your database performance data.
 You can access your pganalyze dashboard by clicking on the “pganalyze app” button.

-Once connected, pganalyze will automatically start collecting and analyzing your database performance data, and provide you with detailed insights into your database performance.
+pganalyze will automatically start collecting and analyzing your database performance data, and provide you with detailed insights into your database performance.

 # Log Insights